-Known for artisanal cocktails, bohemian art galleries, and being one of Brooklyn’s latest neighborhoods to go from street (i.e. working class) to chic, Bushwick style reflects mobility.
+Known for artisanal cocktails, bohemian art galleries and being one of Brooklyn’s latest neighborhoods to go from street (i.e. working class) to chic, Bushwick has a style that reflects mobility.
 Designer Influence: Chromat.
-Chromat’s A/W’17 show had #ChromatBabes electrifying the runway.
-Bushwick’s Becca McCharen said the line was all about “buoyancy.”
+Chromat’s autum/winter 2017 show had #ChromatBabes electrifying the runway.
+Bushwick’s Becca McCharen-Tran said the line was all about “buoyancy.”

 The Upper East Side is a socialite’s playground, though the neighborhood has seen a bit more hipster influence of late.
 Designer Influence: Tracy Reese.
-The A/W’17 presentation had a strong feminist vibe, celebrating the “female spirit in song, poetry, and fashion.”
+The autum/winter 2017 presentation had a strong feminist vibe, celebrating the “female spirit in song, poetry, and fashion.”

-The Upper West Side is Seinfeld’s neighborhood, populated with Columbia coeds and erudite philanthropists, not to mention some of the most beautiful brownstone real estate the city has to offer.
+The Upper West Side is Seinfeld’s neighborhood, populated with Columbia students and erudite philanthropists, not to mention some of the most beautiful brownstone real estate the city has to offer.
 Designer Influence: Cinq à Sept.
-Cinq à Sept debuted in the New York fashion scene in 2016 and gets its name from the French which means “five to seven” – referring to the promise-filled, early evening hours.
-Malia Obama wore a color block Cinq à Sept dress to President Obama’s farewell address.
-The A/W’17 show was just as swoon-worthy.
+Cinq à Sept debuted in the New York fashion scene in 2016 and gets its name from the French, which means “five to seven” – referring to the promise-filled, early evening hours.
+Malia Obama wore a color-block Cinq à Sept dress to President Obama’s farewell address.
+The autum/winter 2017 show was just as swoon-worthy.

-With gorgeous parks, tree-lined brownstone streets, and a revitalization of 125th Street as a major thoroughfare, Harlem is still going through a renaissance, as residents are part of a booming music, art, fashion, and food scene.
+With gorgeous parks, tree-lined brownstone streets and a revitalization of 125th Street as a major thoroughfare, Harlem is still going through a renaissance, as residents are part of a booming music, art, fashion and food scene.
 Designer Influence: Hood By Air.
-Head designer Shane Oliver has overturned the lines between femininity and masculinity with Hood By Air.
+Head designer Shayne Oliver has blurred the lines between femininity and masculinity with Hood By Air.
 Seductive prints and standout shapes have transformed the brand into one of New York’s most coveted labels.

 The clubs.
 The cobblestones.
-The coy party girls you’ll see on the NYFW circuit – oh, Meatpacking, you deliver so many fashion week delights.
+The coy party girls you’ll see on the NYFW circuit – oh, Meatpacking, you deliver so many fashion-week delights.
 Designer Influence: Alexander Wang.
-Rock n’roll, transgression, skin, and minimalism collide at Alexander Wang’s A/W’17 show cementing Wang’s provocateur status.
+Rock’n’roll, transgression, skin and minimalism collided at Alexander Wang’s autum/winter 2017 show, cementing Wang’s provocateur status.

-A post-industrial neighborhood with a melange of high art, street art, townhouses, projects – not to mention the Piers and the Highline.
+A postindustrial neighborhood with a melange of high art, street art, townhouses, projects – not to mention the piers and the High Line.
 Chelsea is one of the most culturally diverse New York neighborhoods.
 Its style is always progressing, without letting go of its past.
 Designer Influence: Proenza Schouler.
-When it comes to cultural collage and cultural experimentation, this label is it.
+When it comes to cultural collage and experimentation, this label is it.